Runner Automobiles

+Runner Automobiles PLC (RAPLC) is a motorcycle and three-wheeler manufacturer based in Bangladesh.
+The company produces a range of motorcycles varying in size from 80 to 150 CC, and has become a major player in the sub 100 CC motorcycle segment in the country.
+In addition to motorcycles, Runner also produces three-wheeler auto-rickshaws in its Blaluka factory.
+The increase in disposable income among the general population and a rapidly growing middle class has contributed to the rise in demand for two-wheelers in Bangladesh.
+Runner offers 12 different models of motorcycles and scooters, with capacities ranging from 80 CC to 150 CC.

 History

-Hafizur Rahman Khan established and is the chairman of Runner Automobiles Limited.
+Hafizur Rahman Khan established and is the chairman of Runner Automobiles PLC.
 The company was incorporated as a private limited company in July 2000, and started its commercial operation since 2000 as an importer and trader of motorcycles.
 Later, it was converted to a public limited company in January 2012 and started the business of manufacturing and selling motorcycles, and later three-wheeled vehicles.
 Subsequently, the company established its facility of assembling engines and manufacturing other parts of motorcycles and presently established its effective distribution channel throughout the country with a network of more than 100 active dealers and over 270 sales centers along with own 27 operational showrooms.
 RAL's manufacturing facility is located at Bhaluka, Mymensingh.
 The factory is constructed with pre-fabricated steel structure on its own premises of 4,944.04 decimals land with a covered space of over 4,40,310 sft.